Key points

 Do the biggest internet providers in Australia have the best internet deals?

-NBN plans from the largest internet providers
+NBN plans from the biggest internet providers

 The following table shows a selection of published unlimited Standard Plus Evening Speed (NBN 50) plans from Telstra, Optus, TPG Telecom and Vocus Group providers on Canstar Blue’s database, listed in order of standard monthly cost (excluding discounts), from the lowest to highest, and then by alphabetical order of provider.
 Use our internet comparison tool to see plans from a range of other providers.
 This is a selection of products with links to a referral partner.